On high-dimensional sign tests: High-dimensional sign tests

+The main goal of this paper is to show that for the problems enumerated in the \hyperref[sec1]{Introduction}, the traditional sign test statistics are, under appropriate symmetry conditions, \emph{universally} HD-robust, in the sense that HD-robustness is achieved without imposing any constraint on the way $p$ goes to infinity as $n$ does.

-\section{Testing uniformity on the unit sphere}
+\subsection{Testing uniformity on the unit sphere}

-Let the random $p$-vectors $\Ub_1, \ldots, \Ub_n$ be mutually independent and identically distributed, with a common distribution that is supported on the unit sphere~$\mathcal{S}^{p-1}=\{\xb\in\R^p:\|\xb\|=\sqrt{\xb'\xb}=1\}$ of~$\R^p$.
-An important problem in directional statistics consists in testing the null hypothesis~$\mathcal{H}_0$ that this common distribution is the uniform on~$\mathcal{S}^{p-1}$.
-As already mentioned in the Introduction, this problem has been recently considered in the high-dimensional case in \cite{CaJia12} and \cite{Caietal2013}.
-Arguably, the most classical test for this problem is the \cite{Ray1919} test, that rejects the null for large values of
+Let the random $p$-vectors $\Ub_1, \ldots, \Ub_n$ be mutually independent and identically distributed, with a common distribution that is supported on the unit sphere $\mathcal{S}^{p-1}=\{\mathbf {x}\in\R^p\dvt\| \mathbf{x}\|=\sqrt{\mathbf {x}'\mathbf{x}}=1\}$ of $\R^p$.
+An important problem in directional statistics consists in testing the null hypothesis $\mathcal {H}_0$ that this common distribution is the uniform on $\mathcal {S}^{p-1}$.
+As already mentioned in the \hyperref[sec1]{Introduction}, this problem has been recently considered in the high-dimensional case in Cai and Jiang \cite{CaJia12} and Cai, Fan and Jiang \cite{Caietal2013}.
+Arguably, the most classical test for this problem is the Rayleigh \cite{Ray1919} test that rejects the null for large values of